gitgud5/caesar-cipher/Readme.md

 🔒 **Tailored Shifts:** Customize your shift value for unparalleled security.
 <!-- 🌐 **Alphabet Agnostic:** Compatible with any alphabet, not limited to English. -->
 💻 **Node.js & TypeScript Ready:** Seamlessly integrate it into your Node.js and TypeScript projects, complete with autocompletion!
+✔ **Highly optimized:** The package size is highly optimized and won't effect your code at all.

 ## Installation